Survival of the Fittest?

 • Morris Harvey College to The University of Charleston in 1979

-• Salem College to Salem Teikyo University in 1989 (rebranded as Salem International University in 2000 and began using Salem University in 2007)
+• Salem College to Salem Teikyo University in 1989 (rebranded as Salem International University in 2000)

 • Wheeling Jesuit College to Wheeling Jesuit University in 1996